-- B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the Admissions process: ACT with Writing Component required - C. Please indicate how your institution will use the SAT or ACT essay component SAT/ACT Essay Component is not used - D. In addition, does your institution use applicants' test scores for academic advising?
-Yes - E. Latest date by which SAT or ACT scores must be received for fall-term admission N/A Latest date by which SAT Subject test scores must be received for fall-term admission N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT Subject Test considered for placement for foreign language - G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT and ACT
+- B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the Admissions process:

+ACT with Writing Component required - C. Please indicate how your institution will use the SAT or ACT essay component SAT/ACT Essay Component is not used - D. In addition, does your institution use applicants' test scores for academic advising?

+Yes - E. Latest date by which SAT or ACT scores must be received for fall-term admission N/A

+Latest date by which SAT Subject test scores must be received for fall-term admission N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): All applicants are able to indicate whether they want to be considered test-optional or not - G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT and ACT